 The Regulated Activities Order 2011 (as amended 2013 and 2016) and the Financial Services (Exemption) Regulations 2011 (as amended 2103 and 2016) permit functionaries (managers, administrators, trustees, fiduciary custodians or custodians) acting for no more than one exempt or exempt-type scheme to be excluded or exempted from the requirement to be licensed under Class 3 'Services to Collective Investment Schemes' of the Regulated Activities Order 2011.

-- Exclusion under the Regulated Activities Order 2011 (as amended 2013 and 2016) - A functionary is not conducting a regulated activity if it only acts for one exempt or exempt-type scheme and there is no-one in its economic group acting in the same capacity for an exempt or exempt-type scheme
+- Exclusion under the Regulated Activities Order 2011 (as amended 2018) - A functionary is not conducting a regulated activity if it only acts for one exempt or exempt-type scheme and there is no-one in its economic group acting in the same capacity for an exempt or exempt-type scheme

 The Authority has issued a guidance note to help limited partnerships and their advisers establish whether a limited partnership is a scheme under the Collective Investment Schemes Act 2008.
 This guidance also outlines the process for Corporate Service Providers looking to request an extension to their financial services licence to provide services to exempt or exempt-type scheme.

 Please note that whilst exempt schemes are not directly subject to regulation the Authority may exercise its powers of intervention in certain circumstances.
 Please refer to Part 5 of the Collective Investment Schemes Act 2008 for further information.